0

 $$y^p=(z-x)\sum_{i=0}^{p-1}z^ix^{p-1-i}$$

-Since $z-x≡0\ (mod\ y')$ holds,
+Since $z>x$ and $z-x≡0\ (mod\ y')$ hold,

 $$y^p/(z-x)≡px^{p-1}\ (mod\ y')$$

 holds.
-If the left side is a multiple of $y'$, $y'=p$ must hold since $x$ and $y$ are relatively prime. $z-x$ and $y^p/(z-x)$ do not have common prime factors since $y≢0\ (mod\ p)$ holds.
+If the left side is a multiple of $y'$, then $y'=p$ must hold since $x$ and $y$ are relatively prime. $z-x$ and $y^p/(z-x)$ do not have common prime factors since $y≢0\ (mod\ p)$ holds.
 Let $a$ and $b$ be positive integers.
 We suppose $a$, $b$ and $p$ are each prime to one another and $y^p=ab$ and $z-x=a$ hold.
 By the equation (1),

 $$x^p+ab=(x+a)^p$$